Amund-Fremming/GustChannel/tasklist.md

 # Tasklist

 - [ ] Sending messages through functions
-    - Start by just setting one default function
-    - use this to send messages
-- [ ] Change to payload sending
 - [ ] Use registers to send messages

+- [ ] Add possibility for multiple ws hubs, with their own brokers

 - [ ] Spawn senders for clients so the group is not locked
+- [ ] tracing

 Needs
 - Pass in vec of endpoints for connections